Angie (1994 film): Production

 20th Century Fox films head Joe Roth, production president Roger Birnbaum and producer Larry Brezner had Angie, I Says under development.
 Todd Graff had written the screenplay for Madonna.
 The adaptation was placed into turnaround.
 Roth and Birnbaum had left for an independent label at Disney, Caravan Pictures, and were able to get the adaptation moved there from Fox.
 Because of scheduling conflicts with her role in Abel Ferrara's movie Dangerous Game, which is also produced by her company, Maverick, she dropped out of the then Jonathan Kaplan-directed film.
 Madonna had wanted them to push back production on the film, but given that it was a winter story, Caravan wanted to film it in winter, then debut it in winter.
 She bowed out as they also took issue with her lack of acting experience.
 The lead role was then offered to Geena Davis.

 Reception

-The film opened to mixed reviews and was a box office bomb.
-In addition, Geena Davis, who won an Oscar six years before for The Accidental Tourist received mixed to negative reviews.
-Critics felt she could have been better in this movie or another set in Brooklyn.
-The film was famous for introducing three actors who would star on the TV show The Sopranos: James Gandolfini, Aida Turturro, and Michael Rispoli.
+The film opened to mixed reviews and was a box-office bomb.
+On Rotten Tomatoes, the film holds a rating of 53% from 19 critics.
 Audiences surveyed by CinemaScore gave the film a grade of "B" on scale of A+ to F.